NYLawal/moviestore-app/README.md

 # moviestore-app
-A node.js api building, hands-on project, where I learnt validation, authorization and authentication.
+A node.js api project where information about movies can be stored and retrieved.